Utility Laws in California

 Ultimately, landlords could be held responsible for unpaid water bills in California, so experienced investors prefer to include water as part of the rent.
 Water differs from gas and electricity because water is typically city-owned in California.

-Ensuring that you choose tenants who will pay their bills and keep up with all of their legal responsibilities becomes very important in these cases.
+Ensuring that you choose tenants who will pay their bills and keep up with their legal responsibilities becomes very important in these cases.
 Update your tenant screening practices so you only rent to reliable, trustworthy tenants.

 What appliances must a landlord provide in California?